MichaelLarocca/blog-michael-jude-larocca/posts/2024/10-24/how-learning-in-public-and-networking-can-advance-your-career.md

 ---

 ###### *Are you now ready to embrace learning in public and networking to advance your tech career?
 Have you already started seeing the benefits of these practices?
-Please share the article and comment*
+Please share the article and comment!*